geon/asciiart/README.md

 	$ php detect-asciiart.php

 I found only one other algorithm to do it, and it wasn't very good.
-I just use a few simple heurustics, whith a blacklist beeing the most important.
-I want to make as few assumpions as possible about what constitutes asciiart.
-Hence, I don't try to look for more examples of what I have altready seen, but just filter out what I can be sure of is *not* art.
-This means a more sophisticated approach like a Bayesian fiter is not useful in this context.
+I just use a few simple heuristics, with a blacklist being the most important.
+I want to make as few assumptions as possible about what constitutes ASCII art.
+Hence, I don't try to look for more examples of what I have already seen, but just filter out what I can be sure of is *not* art.
+This means a more sophisticated approach like a Bayesian filter is not useful in this context.

 Your code looks like crap
 -------------------------

 It does, doesn't it?
 You are welcome to fork it!